 WWF-Canada is an equal opportunity employer.
 We welcome diversity in the workplace and encourage applications from all qualified candidates including women, members of visible minorities, persons with disabilities, and aboriginal peoples.

 WWF-Canada is also committed to developing inclusive, barrier-free selection processes and work environments.
 If contacted in relation to a job opportunity, please advise the Human Resources Representative in a timely fashion of any accommodation measures which must be taken to enable you to be assessed in a fair and equitable manner.
 Information received relating to accommodation measures will be addressed confidentially.

 We thank all applicants for their interest in joining WWF-Canada.
-Given the volume of applications received, we request that you do not follow up your application with a phone call.
+Given the volume of applications received, we request that you do not follow up your application with a phone call or email.
 We will contact only those candidates selected for interviews and thank you for your understanding.